adarshsaji/UK-Work-Visa-Dashboard/README.md

 1. **Page configuration:** Sets the page title, icon, layout, and theme.
 2. **Function definitions:**
-    - `clean_strings`: cleans text data by removing leading symbols, brackets, commas, and extra spaces.
+    - `clean_strings`: Cleans text data by removing leading symbols, brackets, commas, and extra spaces.
+    - `fetch_data`: Iterates over the past 15 days to find the most recent data file and returns the cleaned DataFrame and last updated date.
 3. **Data retrieval:**
     - Iterates over the past 15 days to find the most recent data file.
     - Reads the CSV data from the URL and cleans the column values.